RussOakham/wanderlust-recipes/testing.md

 <details>
 <summary>Browsing</summary>

-* **\(US001\)** - As a user I want the website to clearly display recipe suggestions to me so I can be introduced to new content.
+* **\(US001\)** - As a user I want the website to display recipe suggestions to me so I can be introduced to new content.
-   - When a user visits the website, the first page they visit displays latest recipes added to the site and a search function, to browse for specific recipes the user may wish to find.
+   - When a user visits the website, the first page they visit displays the latest recipes added to the site and a search function, to browse for specific recipes the user may wish to find.
    - When a user logs in to their account, their profile page displays their favourited recipes and uploaded recipes.
 * **\(US002\)** - As a user I want to see recipe reviews and comments from other users, so I am informed of the best recipes.
    - *** add if time ***